schettino72/configclass/README.rst

 `configclass.ConfigMixin` can be used to create a `Config` class that is not based on `mergedict.ConfigDict`.
+Check unittests for usage.